winglang/wing/docs/docs/02-concepts/04-tests.md

 }
 ```

+### Running tests in the Simulator
-You can execute the test on the simulator using the following command:
+You can execute all tests in a `.w` file in the simulator using the following command:

 ```sh
 % wing test example.w --target sim